 Approximately 2nd March 2018 as letters are sent from the Borough of Poole on 1st March.

 Where can I get practice papers?

 Poole Grammar School, WHSmiths, Amazon and other leading bookstores

 How many places are available?

-180 is the Pupil Admissions Number determined by the Borough and the School.
+180 is the Pupil Admissions Number determined by the School.

 How are the places determined?

 a.
 Eligible (1) boys who are classed as ”Looked After” or have previously been ‘Looked After’(2)

 b.
 Eligible boys who live within the Borough of Poole who currently (31st October 2017) receive Pupil Premium (3)

 c.
 Eligible boys who currently (31st October 2017) live within the Borough of Poole and who do not receive Pupil Premium